brcesar/Portf-lio/README.md

 # Data Science Portfolio
 *Bruno C. da Silva*

-This repository containing a data science project, presented in the form of jupyter Notebooks, completed by me for academic, self learning, and hobby purposes.
+This repository containing a data science project, presented in the form of jupyter Notebooks, completed by me for self learning and hobby purposes.

 ## Projects